1 researcher & designer, 1 teacher

 Armed with my design challenge, I started prototyping and testing activities.
 I wanted to design an activity that required only paper.
 The goal was to create something universally accessible and feasible.

 During testing, I took notes on both students’ and teachers’ reactions.
 One insightful moment came after the failure of the first prototype.
 I had students writing code, but they were frequently consulting me: they depended on me, the teacher, to read and interpret their code.
-I realized that a good “unplugged” activity would need to have a clear set of rules.
-I wanted to remove the teacher from the equation, so that the game could be used by even the most tech-allergic educators.
+I realized that a good “unplugged” activity would need to have a clear set of rules that the students themselves could interpret.
+I wanted to remove the teacher as the interpretter, so that the game could be used by even the most tech-allergic educators.

-I started by trying to create a paper cutout version of Scratch.
+I started by trying to re-create Scratch, without computers.
+I wanted to print out the Scratch blocks on paper, and see how effective this was.
 On a computer, the Scratch application has a library of pre-made, ready-to-use code snippets.
 They fit together like puzzle pieces with other pieces, allowing students to start building quickly.

 I tested my paper programming concept with students.
 The idea was for students to combine pieces of paper, each containing a written snippet of code, to build a program.
 There was one big, glaring problem.
 Students couldn’t see the outcome of their program.
 They couldn’t run their code, so there was no way for them to see if what they’d written would work.
 In my new prototype, I had eliminated the part I liked most about Scratch: the experimentation.

 I created another prototype using only paper.
-This time, the entire class would have to work together to build a program.
+This time, the code was written on poster-size pieces of paper, and the entire class would have to work together to build a program.
 The objective of their program, also constructed with paper “code blocks,” was to navigate me, the teacher, through a maze.
 I would act as the compiler, periodically, stopping to show students the output of their code.

 I also deemed this activity unsuccessful.
 I could still see that students felt some disconnect between their code and its output.
 I also didn’t like that this activity was inherently limited.
 I could come up with lots of different configurations of mazes, but it was still just mazes.
 I needed something more dynamic.